isabella232/stacki-hdp-bridge/README.md

 The hdp-bridge pallet creates an ambari appliance, some key/value pairs (attributes), and sets-up a directory for getting the HDP repository you want.

-#### Setup Ambari and HDP repositories.
+### Setup Ambari and HDP repositories.

-Let's get the HDP and HDP-UTILS and Ambari repositories
+Let's get the HDP and HDP-UTILS and Ambari repositories.

+#### Change configuration?

 ```
 # cd /export/HDP